Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Simulation Results

 We now investigate the impact of the CRLB thresholds on the performance of the proposed PP-MCG-ILS algorithm.
-As shown in Fig. \ref{fig:tradeoff_SINR_CRLB}, relaxing the location CRLB thresholds leads to a gradual increase in the steady-state SINR, which eventually stabilizes.
-This trend aligns with the behavior observed in Fig. \ref{fig:Location_threshold_CRLB}, where the achieved location CRLB value closely approaches its threshold and then converge.
-Furthermore, it is noteworthy that the velocity CRLB remains largely unaffected by variations in the location CRLB thresholds.
-In contrast, Fig. \ref{fig:Velocity_threshold} shows that the performance of the PP-MCG-ILS algorithm exhibits negligible variation with the increased velocity CRLB threshold.
-The observed CRLB saturation with respect to the corresponding CRLB threshold may be an inherent outcome of the introduced power budget constraints.
+As shown in Fig.~\ref{fig:tradeoff_SINR_CRLB}, relaxing the location CRLB threshold results in a gradual increase in the steady-state SINR, which eventually saturates.
+This behavior is consistent with the trend observed in Fig.~\ref{fig:Location_threshold_CRLB}, where the achieved location CRLB closely approaches its prescribed threshold and then converges.
+These results illustrate the inherent trade-off between communication SINR and location CRLB.

+However, the velocity CRLB in Fig.~\ref{fig:Location_threshold_CRLB} is largely insensitive to variations in the location CRLB threshold.
+Similarly, Fig.~\ref{fig:Velocity_threshold} shows that changing the velocity CRLB threshold has a negligible impact on the performance of the PP-MCG-ILS algorithm.
+The observed saturation and difference of the CRLB with respect to its threshold is likely a consequence of the nonlinear structure of the CRLB formulation and the compact feasible region imposed by the power constraints.

-\subsection{Power Allocation for pure sensing}
+\subsection{Power Allocation for Pure Sensing}

-We now simply verify the effectiveness of the proposed P-MCG-ILS algorithm for total power minimization in joint location and velocity estimation.
+We now evaluate the proposed P-MCG-ILS algorithm on total power minimization in pure sensing scenario.
 The initial penalty factor is set to be $\mu_1=1$, $\sigma_{\upsilon}=0.2$ and the penalty threshold $\epsilon_{\mu}=10^{-6}$.
 The other simulation conditions are the same as the PP-MCG-ILS algorithm in Fig. \ref{fig:SINR_sequence}.

+The iterative results for total power optimization and the corresponding CRLB performance are illustrated in Fig. \ref{fig:sensing}.
+As seen in Fig. \ref{fig:total power}, the algorithm demonstrates rapid convergence.
+Under the same CRLB threshold settings, the total power consumption in the pure sensing scenario is significantly lower than that in the ISAC case.
+This is expected, as ISAC systems must allocate sufficient power to meet both sensing and communication requirements, particularly for maximizing communication performance.